seandstewart/bardly/pending/romances/pericles/11-player.md

 Wears yet thy silver livery.
 She at Tarsus
 Was nursed with Cleon; who at fourteen years
 He sought to murder: but her better stars
-Brought her to Mytilene;'gainst whose shore
+Brought her to Mytilene; 'gainst whose shore
 Riding, her fortunes brought the maid aboard us,
 Where, by her own most clear remembrance, she
 Made known herself my daughter. /

 **THAISA**
 / Voice and favour!
-You are, you are -O royal Pericles!
+You are, you are--O royal Pericles!

 *Faints*